Rosemary Radford Ruether: Feminist theology

 According to Ruether, the exclusion of women from theological academic and leadership roles has led to the proliferation of male-centric attitudes and beliefs.
 Without women invited to contribute to Christian theological dialogue and practices, women's experiences are neglected in theological beliefs and traditions.
 Ruether believed that classical theology and its traditions exclude women's experiences, which perpetuates the idea that women are secondary to men.

 Ruether believed that feminist theology could expose and change inherently discriminatory theological systems.
 She argued that not only must the female experience be acknowledged and codified in theological spaces, but the very understanding of things such as experience and humanity must be reevaluated.

 Rather than attempting to replace patriarchal Christianity with feminist Christianity, Ruether advocated for a multiplicity of theological perspectives.
 She celebrated plurality rather than advocating for a singular, dominating approach to theology.
-In her 1983 book Sexism and God-Talk, she opened up new Christological possibilties by posing the famous question, "Can a male savior save women?"
+In her 1983 book Sexism and God-Talk, she opened up new Christological possibilities by posing the famous question, "Can a male savior save women?"

 While Ruether remained in the Catholic Church for her entire life and career despite her disagreement with foundational doctrines and ecclesial practices, she continually challenged the Church's positions and policies.
 In an article published in 1985 by The Christian Century, Ruether argued, "If the Catholic church can be wrong on birth control, it can be wrong on anything.
 If uncertainty exists about something which the church has taught with its full authority, then anything it teaches with its full authority may be wrong."

 Ruether's work has been influential in the field of feminist theology, influencing scholars such as Beverly Wildung Harrison, Pauli Murray, and Kwok Pui Lan.